jonahsnider/convert/packages/optimized-conversions/README.md

 The output of the optimizer is a highly compact representation of the input which compresses the data to minimize bundle size.

+This compact data structure is what makes Convert the smallest and fastest conversion library.

 ## Example

 Here's a very minimal example of what a conversion family from [the `conversions` package][conversions] looks like: